 Nicklaus Children’s Hospital is one of the few children’s hospitals in the nation to offer a Neurocritical Care Program.
-The program is a recognized national referral center for the diagnosis and management of children with complex neurologic conditions including trauma, stroke, infection, hypoxia (oxygen deprivation), injury, prolonged seizures and uncontrolled epilepsies.
+The program is a recognized national referral center for the diagnosis and management of children with complex neurologic conditions including traumatic brain injury, stroke, infections, hypoxia, tumors, acute vascular malformations, hydrocephalus, status epilepticus (prolonged seizures) and uncontrolled epilepsy.

-The Neurocritical Care Program is a leader in offering innovative management options, including therapeutic hypothermia, medical research trials, surgical interventions, and evidence-based diets.
+The Neurocritical Care Program is a leader in offering innovative management options, including therapeutic hypothermia, medical research trials, surgical interventions, evidence-based diets, whole genome sequencing (WGS) and rapid whole genome sequencing (rWGS).

 An Advanced Neurocritical Care Setting